Residential Tenancies in NSW

 What are ‘residential tenancy agreements’?

-The Residential Tenancies Act 2010 places rights and obligations on both landlords and tenants in respect of residential tenancies in NSW (for example, a tenant’s obligation to pay rent and a landlord’s obligation to keep the premises in good repair).
+A residential tenancy agreement is an agreement under which a tenant is given the right to occupy residential premises for use as a residence.
+The Residential Tenancies Act 2010 places rights and obligations on both landlords and tenants in respect of residential tenancies.
+For example, a tenant must pay their rent on time and a landlord has an obligation to keep the premises in good repair.

 - tenancies under a mortgage